Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-coach.html.markdown

 [Megabus](https://uk.megabus.com/) also offers a small number of European destinations, including Paris, Brussels and Amsterdam.

-[S﻿nowExpress](https://www.snowexpress.co.uk/) goes direct to the Alps from London Victoria coach station, meaning you can ski low-carbon on a budget.
+[S﻿nowExpress](https://www.snowexpress.co.uk/) is specifically for skiers, and goes direct to the Alps from London Victoria coach station, meaning you can ski low-carbon *and* on a budget.

 #### Coach tours